 Think Differently Book Exchange

 The Book Exchange has shown its resilience through a number of setbacks.
 It was pushed over and one panel of glass broken in October, 2011, and suffered two further push-overs in its first year.
 The fridge was adapted with a stake at its back to stabilise it, and the glass doors were replaced with perspex.
 Nearly all of the books were stolen from the fridge twice, but the exchange continued with new books replacing the stolen ones.
+Sometimes the site has been used for other second goods people have dumped there such as boxes of household goods, a sofa or two and more!
 The local community responded to all acts of violence and theft quickly, showing how important the fridge has become, and continues to be.

 Thanks to all the volunteers and readers who have made this project possible!